wp-plugins/iphone-control-panel/readme.txt

 The iPhone Control Panel Plugin allows you to easily configure how iPhones and iPod touches "see" your site.
 It gives you the ability to add custom css, a home screen bookmark icon, change the viewport, or even redirect iPhones and iPod touches to a different url.

 Changelog

+v0.7
+- I tried to fix an error some users experienced on the iPhone Control Panel admin page within Wordpress.

 v0.6
 - This plugin has been heavily rebuilt to finally eliminate the redirect issues that plagued the last couple versions.
 - It has been tested to Wordpress 2.85